Satori-Nakamoto/simplewallet-guide/guide.md

 ![Address for TV money](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/new_add_oldTV.png)

 Now we can give this new address 9pDUb...43yY to the customer.
 The price for the old TV is 2 MSR.
-When we want to verify that the customer has paid, we can switch to the relevant account and use
+When we want to verify that the customer has paid, we can switch to the relevant account and use:

 `address all`

 to show all addresses within that account and whether or not they have been used.
-To check balance, simply type
+To check balance, simply type:

 `balance`

-To see specifically which address received the funds, we can use
+To see specifically which address received the funds, we can use:

 `show_transfers in`